WCS19/SharePyCrud/README.md

 ---

+## Architecture

+The package is designed to be modular and easy to understand.
+The [ARCHITECTURE.md](docs/ARCHITECTURE.md) file provides a detailed overview of the package's architecture and design.

+---

 ## Contributing

 We welcome contributions to SharePyCrud!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is valuable.
 Please refer to the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for guidelines on how to contribute.